-The Asset Management Plan (AMP) is the register of the major work required in the Asset Portfolio to ensure that Asset Management Objectives are met.
+The Asset Management Plan (AMP) is the register of the major work required in the Asset Portfolio to ensure that AMOs are met.
 Most of the work registered in the AMP is capital work, however major non-routine maintenance programmes may be included.
-It has a ten-year horizon, where the first two years are well-defined proposals of work ready to be actioned, the next three years are plans with high levels of confidence, and the remaining five years are speculative, but represent the best plan based upon the information available.
+It has a ten-year horizon, where:

+- the first two-years are well-defined proposals of work ready to be actioned - · the next three-years are plans with high levels of confidence, and

+• the remaining five-years are speculative, but represent the best plan based upon available information.